 5.2.1.
 Supplying Our services to you (please note that We require your personal data in order to enter into a contract with you);

 5.2.2.
 Replying to emails from you;

 5.2.3.
-Supplying you with emails that you have opted into (you may unsubscribe any time);
+Supplying you with emails that you have opted into (you may unsubscribe at any time);

 5.2.4.
-Analysing your use of Our Site and gathering feedback to enable Us to continually improve Our Site and your user experience;
+Analysing your use of the Website and gathering feedback to enable Us to continually improve the Website and your user experience;

 5.4.
-Third parties (Google analytics, Facebook analytics, Linkedin analytics, Twitter analytics, Google Tag Manager) whose analytical tools are implemented on Our Site, may use third party Cookies, as detailed below in section 12.
-Please refer to section 12 for more information on controlling Cookies.
-Please note that We do not control the activities of such third parties, nor the data they collect and use and advise you to check the privacy policies of any such third parties.
+Third parties (Google analytics, Facebook analytics, Linkedin analytics, Twitter analytics, Google Tag Manager) whose analytical tools are implemented on the Website may use third-party Cookies, as detailed below in section 14.
+Please refer to section 14 for more information on controlling Cookies.
+Please note that We do not control the activities of such third parties nor the data they collect and use.
+We advise you to check the privacy policies of any such third parties.

 5.5.
 You have the right to withdraw your consent to Us using your personal data at any time, and to request that We delete it.

 6. How and How Long do we store your data?